 - 1. Use the DB Table Creator node.
 The node has two input ports.
-Connect the DB (red) port to the DB port of the Create Databricks Environment node, and the second port to the target KNIME table.
+Connect the DB (red) port to the DB port of the Databricks SQL Warehouse Connector node, and the second port to the target KNIME table.
 In the node configuration dialog, enter the schema and the table name.
 Be careful when using special characters in the table name, e.g. underscore () is not supported.
 Executing this node will create an empty table in the database with the same table specification as the input KNIME table. - The DB Table Creator node offers many more functionalities.
-For more information on the node, please check out the Database Documentation.

-- 2. Append the DB Loader node to the DB Table Creator node.
+For more information on the node, please check out the Database Documentation. - 2.
+Append the DB Loader node to the DB Table Creator node.
 This node has three input ports.
-Connect the second data port to the target KNIME table, the DB (red) port to the output DB port of the DB Table Creator node, and the DBFS (blue) port to the DBFS port of the Create Databricks Environment node.
+Connect the second data port to the target KNIME table, the DB (red) port to the output DB port of the DB Table Creator node, and the File handling (blue) port either to the Databricks Unity File System Connector or the Databricks File System Connector node.
 Executing this node loads the content of the KNIME table to the newly created table in the database. - For more information on the DB Loader node, please check out the Database Documentation.

-To read a table from a Databricks database, use the DB Table Selector node, where the input DB (red) port is connected to the DB port of the Create Databricks Environment node.
+To read a table from a Databricks database, use the DB Table Selector node, where the input DB (red) port is connected to the DB port of the Databricks SQL Warehouse Connector node.

-For more information on other KNIME database nodes, please check out the Database Documentation.
+- Instead of the Databricks SQL Warehouse Connector node you can also use the first DB port (red) of the Create Databricks Environment node. - For more information on other KNIME database nodes, please check out the Database Documentation.